LokSrc/discord-musicbot-js/README.md

     resume - used to resume bot

     help - used to display all the commands

+    loop - used to enable/disable looping current queue.
+NOTE: Currently playing song is not part of queue!!

     radioname - if you have set up radio you can play it with this command NOTE: radioname is what you have set up in config!